We cannot talk about healing without talking about spirit.

 Kelly Jeanne Zehr, LCSW

 To address the root causes of this state of “dis-ease” in my body, I took a holistic approach to healing.
 Over time, I completely changed my lifestyle.
-I started with the basics—food, rest, movement (These basics will not be overlooked in counseling with me!)—learning what it meant to truly take care of myself.
+I started with the basics—food, rest, movement—learning what it meant to truly take care of myself.
 I sought all the information related to holistic healing I could get my hands on, and it did not take long for me to realize that what I had manifested in my body was in direct relationship to my emotional and spiritual wounding.
 This led me to alternative healing methods, such as acupuncture, meditation, women’s groups, EMDR, Somatic Experiencing, and WildCore Movement.
 I simply am no longer capable of compartmentalizing the various parts of self, and have become passionate about addressing the whole person in my work with others.

 My background as a Licensed Clinical Social Worker (LCSW) has exposed me to an array of life experiences and needs, deepening my appreciation for the human condition, and strengthening my desire to help people relieve their suffering and meet their potential.
 Working with individuals and families managing challenging symptoms and behaviors that stem from complex, generational and systemic trauma, taught me how to approach healing work from a trauma-informed lens, as well as a relational one.
 Our early experiences, particularly related to our attachments with our parents or caregivers, play a vital role, not only in our future relationships, but also in how we view the world and ourselves.